ezequielcasillas1/Bible-Memory.Ai/SECURITY.md

 ### 🔍 How to Verify Security

-1. **Check Network Tab**: OpenAI API key should never appear in browser network requests
+1. **Check Network Tab**: No API keys should appear in browser network requests to external services
 2. **View Source**: No sensitive keys should be visible in HTML source
 3. **Bundle Analysis**: No sensitive keys in JavaScript bundles
 4. **Environment Variables**: Only public keys should have `VITE_` prefix